ibedard16/sentry-recursion-demo/README.md

 To summarize the loop:
 `Change detection -> function -> console.log -> Sentry breadcrumb -> Change detection.`

 The issue can be avoided if the call to `console.log()` is wrapped to run outside of Angular.
-But that seems impractical.
+This would prevent any logic in the `console.log()` call from triggering change detection, and break the loop.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

+## The Demo

+Most of the demo is pretty self-explanitory, I've just written it out here so there is no ambiguity about the Demo's behavior.

+The number at the top of the screen, following `Number of change detection runs:`, represents how many times change detection has run.
+Note: because the application displays the number of times change detection was run, dev mode change detection will display errors in the console like `Expression has changed after it was checked`.
+These are unavoidable, given that dev mode change detection looks for values that change before and after change detection was run.

+The buttons `Enable console.log`/`Disable console.log` will toggle whether the function bound to the view calls `console.log`.
+Enabling it will cause the counter to repeatedly increase, via the behavior outlined above.

+The buttons `Wrap console.log call`/`Unwrap console.log call` will toggle whether `console.log()` is run outside of Angular.
+If it run outside of Angular, change detection will not be called recursively.

+`Run change detection` will manually trigger change detection.

 ## Development server